-Denis Dutton was a thought-provoking, good-humoured and inspirational critical thinker who, as a founder-member of the NZ Skeptics, philosophy lecturer at Canterbury University and founder-editor of the highly regarded Arts & Letters Daily website.
+Denis Dutton was a thought-provoking, good-humoured and inspirational critical thinker.
+Denis was a founder-member of the NZ Skeptics, a philosophy lecturer at Canterbury University and founder-editor of the highly regarded Arts & Letters Daily website.

 The NZ Skeptics honour his example and his passion for critical thought with the Denis Dutton Award for New Zealand Skeptic of the Year.
 The award is given to the skeptic who has had the most impact within New Zealand skepticism.
-The award comes with a year’s free membership to the NZ Skeptics and $100 prize money.
+The award comes with a year’s free membership to the NZ Skeptics and $250 prize money.

 |for her continued efforts to bring skepticism to the media.
 This year alone she’s taken on MPs, anti-vaxxers and Mike Hosking, tackled topics such as e-cigarettes and the zika virus, and appeared in her regular radio slot “Skeptical Thoughts” with Graeme Hill on RadioLive.

 |for his work as President of Making Sense Fluoride, including giving a presentation to Hutt City Council – as well as his efforts helping to run the Society for Science Based Healthcare, NZ Skeptics and the Skeptical Activism group in Wellington (with an impressive 17 successful ASA complaints to his name).